McPringle/apus/README.md

 ## Configuration

 *Apus* can be started without any specific configuration.
 All configuration options have working default values.

+### Configuration Options

-To modify these default values just specify environment variables with the following names:
+To modify the default configuration values, just specify environment variables with the following names:

 | Variable                | Default | Description                                                            |
 |-------------------------|---------|------------------------------------------------------------------------|